-Donald Campbell, Laird of Barcaldine is the brother of the castle’s founder Sir Duncan Campbell, who built the ‘Black Castle’ between 1601 and 1609.
-Legend states that murdered Donald continued to haunt his brother Sir Duncan, as punishment for sheltering Stewart of Appin, his murderer, at his home in Inverawe, where Appin had fled after murdering Donald during the Massacre of Glencoe.
+Donald Campbell, Laird of Barcaldine, was the brother of the castle’s founder Sir Duncan Campbell, who built the castle between 1601 and 1609.
+Legend states that murdered Donald continued to haunt his brother, Sir Duncan, as punishment for sheltering Stewart of Appin, his murderer, at his home in Inverawe, where Appin had fled after murdering Donald during the Massacre of Glencoe.

 Donald Campbell reportedly haunts Barcaldine Castle out of pure frustration at the injustice he suffered.
 Guests often tell tales of The Caithness Room being haunted, with sightings of Donald’s ghost featuring heavily in their stories.
-Many who have slept on the right side of bed claim that they experienced feeling pressure on their back or legs as though someone was sitting on them!
+Many who have slept on the right side of the bed claim that they felt pressure on their back or legs as though someone was sitting on them!

-Amberley is believed to have many ghosts but the most famous by far is that of a young servant girl named Emily.
-She, it is said, jumped to her death from the battlements after falling pregnant and then being shunned by her lover, a local bishop above all people in the late 14th century.
+Amberley is believed to have many ghosts, but the most famous by far is that of a young servant girl named Emily.
+It is said she jumped to her death from the battlements after falling pregnant and being shunned by her lover, a local bishop.

 She can still sometimes be seen today, as a bloodied figure wandering the battlements and adjoining parts of the building, and can be heard crying and even laughing maniacally around the hallways.